How do I use an external CD/DVD drive?

 1. To power the external CD/DVD drive, plug the skinnier of the two provided USB cables into both a USB port on the computer you’ll be using and the round power port located on the back left corner of the CD/DVD drive.

-2. Next, connect the CD/DVD drive to the computer with the thicker cable, plugging the squared off connector into the port immediately to the right of the CD/DVD drive’s power port, and plugging the standard USB connector into another USB port on the computer.
+2. Next, connect the CD/DVD drive to the computer using the thicker cable.
+Plug the squared-off connector into the port immediately to the right of the CD/DVD drive’s power port, and plug the standard USB connector into another USB port on the computer.

 3. On Windows: